TesfaAsmara/m154/README.md

 ## Setting your environment variables

-1.  create a file named `.group_project_r_env` in the nbs folder
+1. Create a file named `.group_project_r_env` in the nbs folder
-2. In that file, define the following variables with the paths to each of the csv’s I personally like to control-click on a file in Visual Studio Code, copy the entire path (represented by the `..` below), and then edit the last parts of the path to redirect it to what I’d like the path to point to, in this case that is the csv data.
+2. In that file, define the following variables with the paths to each of the csv’s.
+I personally like to control-click on a file in Visual Studio Code, copy the entire path (represented by the `..` below), and then edit the last parts of the path to redirect it to what I’d like the path to point to, in this case that is the csv data.